apiel/zicBox/NOTE.md

 `blitRotated` is actually using `SDL_RenderCopyEx` https://www.parallelrealities.co.uk/tutorials/bad/bad2.php

 - TODO should we show the grains???

+- TODO auto update...
+    - from release
+    - from git repo?

 - NOTE should we use https://github.com/nlohmann/json for UI ?